 Jeannette completed her massage therapy training at Advanced Massage Therapeutics in Louisville in 2009.
 Since then, she has continued to expand her education and training to include certifications in orthopedic massage, prenatal massage, and infant massage instruction.
 Jeannette is also trained in Kinesio Taping techniques and hot stone massage.

 She enjoys working with a broad range of clients, addressing issues associated with both accute and chronic pain conditions, fibromyalgia, postural imbalances, sports injuries, stress/tension discomfort and pregnancy.

 Melinda Brewer, CMT, certified massage therapist, joined Floyd Memorial in 2013 after graduating from the Louisville School of Massage.
-She is currently providing massage therapy services on afternoons, evenings and Saturdays at the New Albany YMCA, third floor.
+She is currently providing massage therapy services at Outpatient Rehab and at the New Albany YMCA, third floor.
 She offers Swedish and sports massage as well as trigger point therapy and deep tissue work.
 Melinda is also certified in Vedic Thai massage from the Vedic Conservatory.
 As a student, she enjoyed an internship at the Floyd Memorial Cancer Center and strongly believes in the power of massage to promote, maintain and revitalize health for the body, mind and spirit.